eclab/grains/dave/README.md

   less than 8, as this likely indicates that IN 3 is disconnected.

+### HEX MODE.
+This mode takes hexadecimal input over USB from your Arduino IDE Serial Monitor and outputs
+MIDI bytes over DIGITAL OUT.
+It's only meant for debugging.
+Don't bother with it otherwise.

+- DIGITAL OUT outputs MIDI from USB originally as hexadecimal input
+- Nothing else does anything
+- You can't De-Legato or do Clock Division

 ## About the Pot CCs

-In modes other than the CLOCK modes, you can change up to three CC parameters with the pots.
+In modes other than the CLOCK modes or Hex mode, you can change up to three CC parameters with the pots.
 This is not available in the USB\_CLOCK or INTERNAL\_CLOCK modes.

 WARNING: if you play or release notes immediately after or during changing the pots, DAVE